“Casting all your care upon Him, for He cares for you.”

 If children grow up with that attitude, they often do something to get attention.
 They will steal a car or fail in school.
 They may do a little shoplifting.
 “I’m here.
 I’m a person.
 See me.”
 Everyone likes to be noticed.
 You are a human being, a person, and an individual.
 No one wants to be ignored.
 Our God cares for us if no one else does.

 “But the very hairs of your head are all numbered” (Matthew 10:30).

 Though we cannot cast our anxiety over to God in the sense of being liberated from problems, we can shift the weight of them to Him.
-There may be some instances when we say, “Why bother the Lord with them?
+There may be instances when we say, “Why bother the Lord with them?
 I ought to be able to work out this problem.
 After all, I’m a mature adult.”
-Yet, you have had that problem five years now.
+Yet, you have had that problem for five years now.
 You are not doing much with it.
 Cast that care on the Lord no matter how insignificant it may appear.

 However, if you insist on carrying your burdens and solving your own problems, He will leave you to your own devices.
 You will worry yourself to death.